edward-shen-2002/Web-Prototype-Mirror/OPTIMIZATIONS.md

 The update function is of the form: update = (data) = [ ...data ]

 Two spread operators are being called twice, when it is only required once...
 Fix this in the future

+### State Listener

+We can directly fetch sheet data by doing sheetData[ activeSheetName ]

 ## Cell Height and Width